mrgreenstar/junction_temperature/README.md

 Usage
 -----

-To check FPGA`s junction temperature you need:
+To check FPGA junction temperature you need:
     1) Find hwmon device in ```/sys/class/hwmon``` (required device is named as "junction_temperature_driver")
     2) Read file ```temp1_input``` to see junction temperature in degree celsius.